tomislavmedak/tomislavmedak.github.io/en/bordering/index.md

-A historical singularity of trans-modernity is thus a parallel existence of forms of contemporary dance alongside the alternative forms that capture social choreographies characteristic of the peripheries of the world-system.
+A historical singularity of trans-modernity is thus a parallel existence of forms of contemporary dance alongside the alternative forms that capture social choreographies characteristic of the so-called peripheries of the world-system.
 Yet still, the register of inherited forms, be they in the Western tradition or outside of it, although still operative today, are no longer sufficient to do justice the changing conditions within the context of the global division of labor.
 The crisis of the dance as an art form is an opportunity neither to settle with the process of